 Don’t forget that if there is anything at all you are unsure about or are having difficulties with this week – I am always happy to help you out!
 Just email me!

 Don’t worry, I’m not about to desert you!
-Before you finish this week I will be emailing you with some long-term options and a reminder to take a post Glow with Flo! selfie.
+Before you finish this week I will be emailing you with some long-term glow options and a reminder to take a post Glow with Flo! selfie.
+I will also be offering you the chance to sign up for a six month coaching package with a £60 discount.
 For now, my beautiful friend, focus on getting that microbiome party started!